Skip to Content

 • ACC = 1e18

-• MIN_VE_FLUSH = 100e18 (minimum total ve to flush)
+• MIN_VE_FLUSH = 100e18 (minimum total ve for manual / residual flushes)

 Flushing moves ETH from pendingShareholderETH into ethPerVe: